Bake or Break

 Coconut Cream Pie Bars

-Coconut Cream Pie Bars are an absolutely irresistible no-bake dessert!
-Whether you make them completely from scratch or use a shortcut or two, they are sure to satisfy your coconut cravings!
+These coconut cream pie bars are an absolutely irresistible no-bake dessert!
+Whether you make them completely from scratch or use a shortcut or two, they are sure to satisfy with layers of sweet cream cheese, coconut pudding, and whipped cream.

 These bars are made up of layer after layer of good stuff.
 It all starts with a vanilla wafer crust that’s topped off with a fluffy, sweet cream cheese filling.
 Then there’s a layer of vanilla pudding with lots of toasted coconut.
 Finally, there’s sweetened whipped cream and even more toasted coconut.
 It’s like an amped up coconut cream pie in cool, creamy bar form.